Bethersden Primary School

 This project teaches children about remarkable engineers and significant bridges; learning to identify features, such as beams, arches and trusses.
 They will complete a bridge-building engineering challenge to create a bridge prototype.

-French: 'En Classe' and 'Chez Moi'
+French: 'Chez Moi'

 Computing